 A: Apply now if possible and list the schools you plan to apply for later and why you have a preference for that institution.
 Apply for College ASAP.
 Utilize application fee waivers to avoid application costs.
 Deadlines for University Scholarships are early so review scholarships offered by several institutions.
 The SSF Application requires that you apply to at least 3 other scholarships, including scholarships provided by each of your preferred institutions.

 Example.
 If you list 2 colleges as preferred, you must apply to each college and their scholarship program(s) and an additional outside scholarship.
 If you apply to 3 colleges and all 3 of their scholarship programs, you have met your minimal requirement of 3 “other” scholarships.

-University of Montevallo– Application must be submitted before students qualify for college scholarships:
+University of Montevallo– Admission application must be submitted before students qualify for college scholarships.

 Academic Recognition: December 1, 2019